anlane611/anlane611.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year PhD candidate in the [Department of Biostatistics and Bioinformatics](https://www.sph.emory.edu/departments/bios/index.html) at Emory University.
+I am a PhD candidate in the [Department of Biostatistics and Bioinformatics](https://www.sph.emory.edu/departments/bios/index.html) at Emory University.
 My dissertation advisor is [Dr. Hao Wu](http://www.haowulab.org/).
 We are developing novel statistical approaches to detect a mediation effect while accounting for a latent variable (e.g. cell type), with primary application to DNA methylation and gene expression data.

 I am currently collaborating with [Dr. Nina Guzzetta](https://www.pedsresearch.org/people/faculty/nina-guzzetta-md) (Children's Healthcare of Atlanta) to analyze the impact of blood product exposures on antibody development in pediatric heart transplant patients.
 I am also a research assistant in [Dr. Anke Hüls's lab](https://www.huelslab.org/anke-huels) (Department of Epidemiology and Gangarosa Department of Environmental Health).
 We are evaluating and comparing methods of generating metabolomics risk scores.